 Rabies Titer (Rabies Antibody) Test

-Your pet will need a rabies vaccine that is valid and under one year old at time of travel.
+• Your pet will need a valid rabies vaccine and is under one year old at travel time.
 Once that vaccine is 30 days old, your pet can get their second rabies vaccine.

 Mylo: US to China